-Lincolnshire Community Health Services NHS Trust provided out-of-hours General Practitioner (GP) services for patients living across Lincolnshire.
-The service was administered from the trust's headquarters in Sleaford and patient care and treatment was provided from eight primary care centres at locations across the country.
+Lincolnshire Community Health Services NHS Trust provided out-of-hours General Practitioner (GP) services for patients living in Lincolnshire.
+The service was administered from the trust's headquarters in Sleaford and patient care and treatment was provided from eight primary care centres at locations across the county.
 We visited the trust's headquarters on 5 June 2014 where we looked at records and information and talked with staff about issues that related to all eight locations and the service a whole.
-On the 7 June 2014 we visited the primary care centre at Skegness and District Hospital and spoke with members of staff, patients and carers and reviewed documents and matters specific to that location.
+On the 6 or 7 June 2014 we visited the primary care centre at County Hospital Louth and spoke with members of staff, patients and carers and reviewed documents and matters specific to that location.'